CaseLinguist/caselinguist.com/_posts/2019-05-15-it-can-be-a-great-advantage.md

 excerpt_separator: <!--more-->
 ---

 Imagine that one SEO gets to work on a piece of a project.
 As that SEO nears gathering the possibilites for the first task.
-Let's recognize the nuances between how one phrase is used in the midwest vs how it's used on the west coast -- or better yet,  How to ”enhance” that which we have already ”enhanced”.
+Let's recognize the nuances between how one phrase is used in the midwest vs how it's used on the west coast -- or better yet,  A different example.
+How do we begin to ”enhance” that which we have already ”enhanced”.

 With a gathered set of keywords, starting the literal translation process at this point hinders the objective of tracking the correct meaning in keyword volume.